Syncplay/syncplay/README.md

 * `s+ [time]` - Jumps [time] forward.
 Can be `seconds`, `minutes:seconds` or `hours:minutes:seconds`.
 * `r` - Revert last seek.
 Seeks to where you were before the most recent seek.
 * `p` - Toggle play/pause.

-### Instructions on how to use Syncplay for the first time

-1. Ensure that you have the latest version of MPC-HC on Windows or mplayer2 on Linux.

-2. Download Syncplay from https://github.com/Uriziel/syncplay/downloads and extract to a folder of your choosing.

-3. If you are running your own server then open `syncplayServer` (see "How to use the server", below).

-4. Open `syncplayClient` (or open the media file you wish to play with `syncplayClient`, e.g. using "Open with").

-5. Enter configuration settings (see "Configuration window", above).
-Ensure that you are on the same server and room as your fellow viewers.

-6. If you don't have the file you want to play open then open it from within your media player.

-7. Playing, pausing and seeking should now be synchronised with everyone else in the same 'room'.

 ### Command-line switches